The 10 Cent Sharpening System

 For a honing guide, the best at the price (5 cents) is the jig designed by Brent Beach.
 No, just kidding.
 This is a cracker of a jig at any price as used in this type of system.

 Here is Brent’s jig.

-Where Brent uses a glass substratum, I built this from an off-cut of MDF.
-The honing guide was just a block of Tasmanian Oak.
+Where Brent uses a glass substratum, I purposefully built this from an off-cut of MDF.
+The honing guide was just a block of Tasmanian Oak from the scrap bin.
 I am not sure of Brent’s dimensions here, but I suspect that the one I built is lower (I used the same height as a Eclipse guide).
-The advantage is that the set up is more compact.
+One possible advantage is that the set up is compact.
 The disadvantage is that the backbevel angle is 10 degrees, so micro backbevels need to be done as per David Charlesworth’s “Ruler Trick”, that is, with a steel ruler.